Netflix/metaflow-nflx-extensions/docs/conda.md

 for Conda packages.
 To do so, set `METAFLOW_CONDA_PREFERRED_FORMAT` to `.conda`.
 Note that you need either `micromamba` or `conda-package-handling` installed for this to work.

+### File locking
+Conda (and associates), does not like it when multiple processes tinker with its data at the same time.
+To prevent this from happening, Metaflow uses various lock files.
+It does its best to clean them up but in some circumstances, these files stick around and prevent Metaflow from proceeding.
+Metaflow will print an error message warning you that it is waiting for a certain lock file to be removed prior to proceeding.

+Removing the file will typically allow Metaflow to proceed.
+You can also set the amount of time Metaflow waits before giving up by setting `METAFLOW_CONDA_LOCK_TIMEOUT` which is currently set to 300 seconds (5 minutes).

 ## Troubleshooting
 If you run into issues, you can run with `METAFLOW_DEBUG_CONDA=1` to get a more detailed output of what is happening.
 This output can help the Metaflow community figure out the problem.